axiosvisuals/batch-datawrapper-generator/README.md

 - R, along with `DatawRappr` and `dplyr`
 - A [Datwrapper API-token](https://app.datawrapper.de/account/api-tokens)
-- The id of the chart you are duplicating
+- The ID of the chart you are duplicating

 ## Getting started

-You can either copy this repo using degit and place your data there or simply reference a local versions of the scripts.
-Note, due to some limited functionality within `DatawRappr`, a few Bash scripts are used to call the API directly, so if you are not copying the entire repo make sure to include these files as well.

-The scripts output a csv containing the public urls for each file to your working directory.
+Copy this repo using the `new-project-shell` [script](https://github.com/axiosvisuals/new-project-shell) or with degit.
+There are two CSV files within the `data` folder that should be edited depending on the type of chart you are making.

 ### Using degit